A spectrum-based shortcut method for topological systems

-where $\Delta E_{\text{min}}=\sqrt{\Omega_0\Omega_0'}$ represents the miminal band gap when $\delta_0$ vanishes at critical $R(t_c)$.
-Say, $s$ is the coefficient to be determined, related to the total evolution time of the system.
-Once $s\ll 1$, the system naturally satisfies the adiabatic condition as in Eq. \eqref{ABC}.
-In fact, realistic physical manipulations do more rely on the parameter modulation, thus we prefer the following relation deforming from $s$, i.e.,
+where $ E_{\text{min}}=\sqrt{\Omega_0\Omega_0'}$ represents the minimum band gap, also known as an avoided crossings.
+Say $s$ is the coefficient to be determined, related to the total evolution time of the system.
+When $s\ll 1$, the system naturally satisfies the adiabatic condition as in Eq. \eqref{ABC}.
+In fact, realistic physical manipulations rely more on the parameter modulation, thus we prefer the following relation deforming from $s$, i.e.,

+In this way, the control parameter $\delta(t)$ change slow near avoided corossings but fast away from them to make diabatic transitions weaker than the preconfigured adiabatic condition $s$ along the whole process.

-In other words, we now provide a universal shortcut method (USM) that depends only on partial information of spectrum, which is friendly for spin systems, to speed up adiabatic passage.
+In other words, we now provide a spectrum-based shortcut method (SBSM) that depends only on partial information of spectrum, which is friendly for topological systems, to speed up adiabatic passage.
 Therefore, we can now successfully address previous intractable systems that conventional schemes are powerless.
-In the following text, we apply the above theory and show the numerical results in two topological models, respectively, including the 1D non-Hermitian SSH and the well-known Thouless charge pumping models.
+In the following text, we apply the above theory and show the numerical results in three different models, respectively, including the two-level Landau-Zener model, the 1D non-Hermitian SSH model and the Thouless charge pumping .

+\emph{{Application I.}---} Firstly, consider a two-level model with a single avoided crossing.
+In the bare basis, $|1\rangle=(1,0)^T$ and $|2\rangle=(0,1)^T$, Eq.(\ref{H_lz1}) becomes